Long COVID may be keeping up to 4 million Americans from working

 "That's a huge financial stress of me having a disability in addition to the loss of income," she said.

-An accomplished athlete, Rowe is used to persevering and "pushing through" pain.
+An accomplished athlete, Fish is used to persevering and "pushing through" pain.
 But her advice to other COVID-19 long haulers is to take the opposite tack.

 for more features.